 Best time to visit the waterfalls in the Finger Lakes

-It is no secret that waterfalls are more spectacular in early spring or after recent rainfall when water flow is peak.
+It is no secret that waterfalls are more spectacular in early spring or after recent rainfall when water flow is at peak.

-However, the waterfalls on this round-up that require hiking through a creek are best enjoyed during early summer to early Fall when water flow is low, and you can safely walk through the streams and creeks.
+However, the waterfalls on this round-up that require hiking through a creek are best enjoyed during early summer to early Fall when water flow is low, so you can safely walk through the streams and creeks.
 The significant waterfalls may not be at peak flow, but the dramatic rock formations and stunning gorges make up for it.

 If you are looking for a completely different experience, try visiting some of these falls in winter when they are frozen.
 Trails may be icy, so make sure you have proper transportation and quality cold-weather gear (I love this jacket for cold weather hiking).